praparn/kubernetes_202203/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 request is two memcached commands: `GET`, and `INCR`.
 With the cache it is only `INCR`.
-1. Log NGINX variable `$global_rate_limit_exceeding`'s value to have some visibility into what portion of requests are rejected (value `y`), whether they are rejected using cached decision (value `c`), or if they are not rejeced (default value `n`).
+1. Log NGINX variable `$global_rate_limit_exceeding`'s value to have some visibility into what portion of requests are rejected (value `y`), whether they are rejected using cached decision (value `c`), or if they are not rejected (default value `n`).
 You can use [log-format-upstream](./configmap.md#log-format-upstream) to include that in access logs.
 1. In case of an error it will log the error message and **fail open**.
 1. The annotations below creates Global Rate Limiting instance per ingress.
-That means if there are multuple paths configured under the same ingress, the Global Rate Limiting will count requests to all the paths under the same counter.
+That means if there are multiple paths configured under the same ingress, the Global Rate Limiting will count requests to all the paths under the same counter.
-Extract a path out into its own ingres if you need to isolate a certain path.
+Extract a path out into its own ingress if you need to isolate a certain path.

 * `nginx.ingress.kubernetes.io/global-rate-limit`: Configures maximum allowed number of requests per window.
 Required.